Testing Randomness by Matching Pennies: Introduction

 \subsection{Outline of the paper}

 In Sec.~\ref{sec-prelim} we spell out the preliminaries and some notations used in the paper.
-In Sec.~\ref{sec-uni-testing} we motivate and explain the simplest case of randomness testing, with respect to the uniform distributions, and describe its application in gaming.
-In Sec.~\ref{sec-universal} we construct the universal test that can be constructed when all computable partial functions can be used.
+In Sec.~\ref{sec-testing} we motivate and explain the simplest case of randomness testing, with respect to the uniform distributions, and describe its application in gaming.
 Sec.~\ref{sec-randomness} derives as a corrolary the characterization of random strings as the equilibrium plays.
-In Sec.~\ref{sec-gen-testing} we describe how to construct randomness tests for arbitrary programmable distributions.
+In Sec.~\ref{sec-gen-testing} we describe how to construct randomness tests for arbitrary pro\-gram\-ma\-ble distributions.
 Sec.~\ref{sec-conclusions} closes the paper with some final comments.